pandallel/quilt/docs/src/development/guide.md

 For detailed information about testing and linting procedures, see the [Testing and Linting Guide](testing_and_linting.md).

+## Automated Code Review

+The project uses AI-powered code reviews for PRs.
+See the [Automated Code Review Guide](code_review.md) for details on how this works and how to set it up.

 ## Project Structure

 - `src/` - Source code